 Nestled in the sprawling farmlands between Duncan and Chemainus, you’ll find Westholme Tea Company, the home of tea and tea culture here in Cowichan.
 Take time out of your busy day to tour Canada’s first and only commercial tea garden, enjoy the ceramics gallery, or shop the selection of over 100 varieties of carefully sourced loose-leaf teas from around the world, all housed in a beautifully converted 1950’s dairy barn.
 Stop to sip farm grown tea from hand-built creations, immerse yourself in the authentic experience, and get “Steeped in Nature”.

 As Vancouver Island’s first estate winery, Zanatta still creates wines using only their own farm grown grapes.
-You can appreciate the captivating scenery, and enjoy the estate from the converted farmhouse which is now Vinoteca, the vineyards tasting room and restaurant. that sources gorgeous local ingredients from around the Valley.
+You can appreciate the captivating scenery, and enjoy the estate from the converted farmhouse, which serves as the vineyard’s tasting room and restaurant.

 9. Beaches & Bevvies

 Don’t forget your beach blanket and camera, and grab a bottle of something local as you head to one of the many tree-lined beaches surrounding Lake Cowichan, or dotting the banks of the Cowichan River.
 Take a dip when the weather’s warm, or enjoy camping, fishing and hiking the lush trail systems year-round.
 If you’re not from the area, head to one of the helpful and accommodating Cowichan Visitor Centres for more information, or to grab a map of the region.

 When sourcing that perfect beverage for your river adventure, why not support local and explore the amazing wineries, breweries and distilleries that the Cowichan has to offer by booking one of the wine tours available in the Valley.